 (d) Centrifugal force

-Explanation: An object traveling in a circle behaves as if it is experiencing an outward force.
-This force is known as the centrifugal force.
-The force of spin cause the cream to get separated from the milk.
+Explanation: An object travelling in a circle behaves as if it is experiencing an outward force.
+This force is known as centrifugal force.
+The force of spin causes the cream to get separated from the milk.

 Q.34.
 When was Catheters first used?

 (d) First century BC